Carol Liu

-Carol Jean Liu (born September 12, 1941) is an American politician who is a former member member of the California State Senate.
+Carol Jean Liu (born September 12, 1941) is an American politician who is a former member of the California State Senate.
 A Democrat, she represented Senate District 25, which includes portions of the San Fernando and San Gabriel Valleys.

 Before being elected to the State Senate, Liu served in the State Assembly representing the 44th Assembly District until 2006.
 In 2008, Liu was elected to succeed the termed-out Jack Scott in the State Senate.

 Early life and career

 Liu was born in 1941 in Berkeley, California.
 Her mother was a fourth generation Californian, and her father was a Chinese immigrant.
 Liu graduated from San Jose State College with a B.A. in 1963.
 Liu taught junior high and senior high school-level history in the San Francisco Bay Area cities of Richmond and El Cerrito, California from 1964 until 1978.
 She also served as executive director of the Richmond Federation of Teachers from 1975 to 1978.
 In 1982, Liu completed a teaching and administrative credential at the University of California, Berkeley.